MICHELE SIGNORINI

 The course is limited to 14 people per year after being among the first admitted among over 180 people.

 I kept working with local bands both in the studio and live working as a live sound engineer.
-I had my breakthrough after I got radio airplay with the Outer Space band whom I single handedly took care of.

 I moved to the UK and started studying at the Tonmeister course in surrey.